 Studying the UK is cheaper than studying in the US and given that degree programs are often shorter than those at home, you will receive fantastic value for money.
-Tuition fees for a UK undergraduate degree start at around $14,000 - $15,000 per year.
-The estimated levels of tuition fees for a 12 month Master’s program are approximately $14,000 - $22,000.
+Tuition fees for a UK undergraduate and graduate degree range from $17,000 - $22,000 and on average cost students around $20,000 per year of study.

 Annual accommodation and living costs in the UK

 In addition to the tuition fees mentioned above, you should also consider accommodation and living costs.
 On-campus accommodation for the first year of studies is guaranteed to international students who apply by the accommodation deadline.
-This applies to all of Across The Pond’s partner universities, whether offering Master’s programs or undergraduate programs.
-University halls of residence will cost in the range of $115 - $220 per week including all bills.
+This applies to all of Across the Pond’s partner universities, whether offering Master’s programs or undergraduate programs.
+University halls of residence will cost in the range of $85-$220 per week including all bills.